Book a Museum Educator to speak to your group.

 Dr. Sara Abosch-Jacobson is the Chief Education, Programs, and Exhibitions Officer for the Dallas Holocaust and Human Rights Museum.
 An experienced educator, she has researched, taught and written on Jewish culture and history.
 She holds a PhD in modern European and Jewish history, an MA in modern British and Jewish history, and an MA in Political Science with a concentration in Civil/Military Relations.

 Charlotte Decoster, PhD

-Claire Robinson is a Museum Educator for the Dallas Holocaust and Human Rights Museum.
+Claire Robinson is the Senior Museum Educator for the Dallas Holocaust and Human Rights Museum.
 She holds a BA in History from the University of Texas at Austin with a minor in government and education.
-An experienced educator, she taught 8th grade U.S. history in both Dallas ISD and Irving Independent School Districts, and she holds a Texas teaching certificate for Social Studies grades 7-12.
-At the Museum, Robinson organizes and runs teacher workshops, and aids in curriculum development for the Pivot to America gallery.
+An experienced educator, she taught 8th grade U.S. history in both Dallas and Irving Independent School Districts, and she holds a Texas teaching certificate for Social Studies grades 7-12.
+At the Museum, Robinson develops curriculum to coincide with the permanent and special exhibitions, develops and leads classroom programs for student visitors, and organizes and runs professional development sessions for teachers and other professional groups.

 Felicia Williamson, Museum Archivist / Special Collections

 Felicia J. Williamson, MLIS, CA graduated with a BA in History, German and European Studies and a minor in religious studies from the University of Arkansas at Fayetteville.
 She received a Master in Library and Information Science with an archives focus from LSU.
 Williamson is a certified archivist, an outgoing member of the Executive Board for the Society of Southwest Archivists and is a member of the Society of American Archivists.